jimhigson/oboe.js-website/content/parsers.md

 * Finding nodes is pattern-based.
 Unlike SAX, you don't have to maintain state on what you have alredy seen in order to drill down into a JSON document.
 * Oboe's parser provides actual JS objects which can then be used much as you would with a DOM parser.
-In comparison, with SAX you must programatically infer objects from many callbacks.
+In comparison, with SAX you must programmatically infer objects from many callbacks.
 * Can be used to search the JSON while streaming is flowing.

 Oboe.js cons: